 Who do I contact about a tree at a council property?

-If the tree is overhanging your garden and you wish to prune it yourself, please read our Rights and responsibilities with regards to trees page to find out what you can do.
+If a council tenant’s tree is overhanging your garden and you want to prune it yourself, read our rights and responsibilities with regards to trees page to find out what you can do.

 How long after you remove a tree is it replanted?